eshadatta/exp-cite-page/README.md

 #### **USAGE:**
-A toy example of a collection of markdown pages is available for the user to see the results of the code.
-The following steps will be shown with this toy example.
-1. Please clone the toy example from [here](https://gitlab.com/eshadatta-crossref/tiny_static_site)
+### Dependencies
+* Recent version of Hugo
+* Git
+* curl
+* Python >= 3.8

+### TL;DR:
+* For a quickstart, which walks through creating a small site with Hugo and using this script, please go [here](https://gitlab.com/crossref/labs/static-page-id-generator/-/blob/main/quickstart.md?ref_type=heads#quickstart)
+* For a quick summary to run everything, go [here](#just-tell-me-how-to-run-everything)
+* For in-depth instructions to set up everything, read on below.

+### Installation
+1. Please refer to quickstart [documentation](https://gitlab.com/crossref/labs/static-page-id-generator/-/blob/main/quickstart.md?ref_type=heads#create-a-new-site-and-generate-some-content) to set up a small hugo site.
+Once those instructions are followed, there should be `/tmp/my_science_blog` as the repository of a new example hugo site.
 2. Separately, please clone this [repository](https://gitlab.com/crossref/labs/static-page-id-generator.git)
 3. In the root directory of the static-page-id-generator repository, please install the requirements: `pip install -r requirements.txt`

-#### TL;DR:
-* For a quick summary to run everything, go [here](#just-tell-me-how-to-run-everything)
-* Otherwise, read on below.

 ##### **USAGE OVERVIEW**
 * In order to use this software, the user needs to add a frontmatter tag and a version using the [semantic versioning convention](https://semver.org/) to the markdown file.
 The script looks for this tag and checks the version in order to generate IDs.